aqtlol/cse15l-lab-reports/lab-report-5-week-9.md

 ```
 grep -q "2 tests" JunitOut.txt
 ```
 Checks to see if "2 tests" exists in `JunitOut.txt`.
-"2 tests" is stored in the text file when both the tests pass.
+If "2 tests" is stored in the text file that means that both of the tests passed.
 * `stdout` : *None*
 * `stderr` : *None*
 * Return Code: 0